How to start an online business - a checklist

 Draft the general terms and conditions

 It is wise to use general terms and conditions to minimise your risks and provide clarity for you and your customers.
 General terms and conditions include rules about payment, delivery times, guarantees and disputes.
-You can use the specimen terms and conditions drawn up by the Dutch Home Shopping Organization (Thuiswinkel.org).
+You can use the specimen terms and conditions drawn up by the Dutch Home Shopping Organisation (Thuiswinkel.org).

 Check product, packaging and labelling requirements